 GROUP BY ID1

-ORDER BY NewId) AS sub
+ORDER BY NewId) as sub

-JOIN Table1 AS t
+JOIN Table1 as t

 ON t.ID1=sub.ID1